neutrons/MagnetismReflectometer/docs/user/reduce.rst

 Manual Reduction
 ----------------
-Terminal command `reduce_REF_M` is available on the three conda environments.
+Terminal command `reduce_REF_M` is available on the conda environments `mr_reduction-qa` and `mr_reduction`.
 Running this command starts a simple web application to configure reduction of a single experiment.

  .. code-block:: bash